 Given the growing number of epitope peptides in recent RaDVaC vaccine designs and questions about a preferred selection of "core" peptides, the Gen 9 design is the first to provide a selective list of core peptides and a separate list of optional peptides.
 This more compact design reduces the initial cost of peptide synthesis, simplifies production, better balances the epitope ratios (B-cell/CD4/CD8), and increases the relative concentration of each peptide in the vaccine.
 Several peptides in Gen 8 and previously have been retired for the Gen 9 design (for more detail, see section below entitled SUMMARY OF THE PROTECTIVE STRATEGY OF Gen 7+ VACCINE DESIGNS).
-One new addition is a broad-coverage HLA class I/CD8 T-cell epitope peptide, which was selected based on data from Adaptive Biotechnologies95, 56.
+Two new additions are broad-coverage HLA class I/CD8 T-cell epitope peptides, which were selected based on data from Adaptive Biotechnologies^{98,99}.
 The selection of peptides has changed to emphasize our shift in focus to membrane fusion neutralizing B-cell epitopes, rather than ACE2 interactions with RBD, and to further emphasize the critical importance of MHC class I/CD8 T-cell epitopes.
 We are using optional peptides in our current vaccine compositions because they likely provide potentially beneficial features, but we think data presently available suggest that the core group will provide most of these in a smaller number of peptides.
+Listed optional peptides have been used in prior vaccine generations, and might be included to increase certain properties of a vaccine, such as additional CD4 immunogenicity or HLA allelic coverage.
 The primary functions of each peptide are listed.
 Most peptides are combination HLA class II (CD4) and B-cell epitopes, or HLA class II (CD4) and HLA class I (CD8) epitopes.
 HLA allele restrictions are shown for each HLA class I (CD8) epitope.
 Two of the optional HLA class I (CD8) peptides provide the additional HLA alleles B15 and B58.
 Bold and underlined portions show CD8 epitopes.
 Number signs indicate peptides for disulfide formation.
+A letter T at the end of the sequence name indicates a T-cell epitope.